james-cranley/Python30/README.md

 *Last Updated: 2025-03-13*
 *Contact: [james.cranley@doctors.org.uk](mailto:james.cranley@doctors.org.uk)*

-This will be a 'quick start' guide to using Python for data science in 30 minutes!
+This session will be a 'quick start' guide to using Python for data science in 30 minutes!

+Disclaimer: This is a primer designed to get people new to programming 'off the ground'.
+If you are experienced it may be a bit dull!
+Also, I am not _expert_, I am merely sharing simple methods that work.

+## Prepare for the session

 If you want to code along on the day please install `conda` on your own laptop **in advance of the session**.

-Instructions to install `conda` (for Windows and Mac) are below, it should take <5 mins.
+Instructions to install `conda` (for Windows and Mac) are below.
+It looks like a lot, but it should take <5 mins.
 You're successful if you've completed Step 2 😊.
 If you have questions please email me.

 ‼️ If you are using a 'work laptop' you may be blocked from installing new software, so use your own laptop if you have one.

-Note: This is a primer aimed to get people new to programming off the ground.
-If you are experienced it will be a bit dull for you!

 You can skip to Step 1 now.
 If you are interested, there is some info below on what `conda` actually is.